Stowe House: Notable visitors

 British and foreign aristocrats and royalty frequently stayed at the house throughout the 18th and 19th centuries.
-In 1725 The 3rd Earl of Carlisle and his wife stayed for a fortnight.
-The 1730s and 1740s saw visits by Henrietta, Countess of Suffolk, and The 1st Earl of Bath; The Prince Frederick, Prince of Wales, along with other friends of Lord Cobham (see the Temple of Friendship), were also frequent guests.
-In 1750, The 1st Earl of Bristol attended a reception at the house.
-In 1754 Count Stanisław August Poniatowski (the future King of Poland) visited the gardens.
+In 1725 Charles Howard, 3rd Earl of Carlisle and his wife stayed for a fortnight.
+The 1730s and 1740s saw visits by Henrietta Howard, Countess of Suffolk, and William Pulteney, 1st Earl of Bath; Frederick, Prince of Wales, along with other friends of Lord Cobham (see the Temple of Friendship), were also frequent guests.
+In 1750, John Hervey, 1st Earl of Bristol attended a reception at the house.
+In 1754 Count Stanisław August Poniatowski (the future king of Poland) visited the gardens.

 The 1760s saw two visits by Leopold III, Duke of Anhalt-Dessau, as part of his tours of English gardens in preparation for the creation of the Dessau-Wörlitz Garden Realm.
 1768 saw the visit of King Christian VII of Denmark.
-In July 1770 there was a house party lasting several days whose guests included Princess Amelia, The Hon.
-Horace Walpole, Lady Mary Coke and The 2nd Earl of Bessborough.
+In July 1770 there was a house party lasting several days whose guests included Princess Amelia,Horace Walpole, Lady Mary Coke and William Ponsonby, 2nd Earl of Bessborough.
 The Prince Regent (the future King George IV) came in 1805 and 1808.
-King Louis XVIII came in January 1808 for several days, his party including: the Comte d'Artois, Louis's brother and successor as King of France; the Duc d'Orléans (who would be France's last ever King); and the Prince of Condé.
+King Louis XVIII came in January 1808 for several days, his party including: the Count of Artois, Louis's brother and successor as king of France; the Duke of Orléans (who would be France's last ever king); and Louis Henri, Prince of Condé.

 1810 saw the visit of King Gustav IV Adolf of Sweden.
-Tsar Alexander I of Russia visited in 1810 and in 1814 Grand Duke Michael of Russia also visited.
+Tsar Alexander I of Russia visited in 1810 and in 1814 Grand Duke Michael Pavlovich of Russia also visited.
 1816 saw a visit by Hermann Graf Pückler.
 The Graf, a famous travel writer from Upper Lusatia, was later elevated in the Prussian peerage as Hermann, Fürst von Pückler-Muskau.
 Then in 1818 Grand Duke Nicholas (the future Tsar of Russia) visited.
-The same year saw the first of many visits by The Duke of Clarence (the future King of Great Britain and Ireland).
+The same year saw the first of many visits by William, Duke of Clarence (the future king of Great Britain and Ireland).
 Following King William IV's death, his widow Queen Adelaide stayed in 1840.
-That year also saw visits by The Duke of Cambridge and his son Prince George.
+That year also saw visits by Prince Adolphus, Duke of Cambridge and his son Prince George.